iam-veeramalla/keycloak-stuff/README.md

 # Inspiration
 https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.4/html/red_hat_single_sign-on_for_openshift_on_openjdk/get_started

-# Login as admin
+## Login as admin
 Some of the below commamds need admin privilege.
 Either Login as admin or login as a user with admin privilege.
 ```
 oc login -u kubeadmin -p password
 ```

-# Update the core set of Red Hat Single Sign-On 7.4.6.GA resources for OpenShift in the openshift project
+## Update the core set of Red Hat Single Sign-On 7.4.6.GA resources
 ```
 for resource in sso74-image-stream.json \
   sso74-https.json \